cryptoAlgorithm/better-uci-docs/index.markdown

   Note that not every option needs to appear in this dialog as some options like `Ponder`, `UCI_AnalyseMode`, etc. are better handled elsewhere or are set automatically.
   If the user wants to change some settings, the GUI will send a `setoption` command to the engine.

-  Note that the GUI need not send the setoption command when starting the engine for every option if it doesn't want to change the default value.
+  Note that the GUI need not send the `setoption` command when starting the engine for every option if it doesn't want to change the default value.
-  For all allowed combinations see the example below, as some combinations of this tokens don't make sense.
+  For all allowed combinations see the example below, as some combinations of these tokens don't make sense.

-  One string will be sent for each parameter.
+  One `option` string will be sent for each parameter.
   * `name`
     The option has the name id.
     Certain options have a fixed value, which means that the semantics of this option is fixed.